jayrajsinghrathore/BLOG-WEB/README.md

 6️⃣ Responsiveness Across All Devices: Using Tailwind’s responsive utilities, the app adapts flawlessly to mobile, tablet, and desktop screens, ensuring a consistent experience for all users.

+NOTE: During the development process, I encountered compatibility issues with the provided SVG assets on my device.
+To maintain progress and ensure the application’s visual integrity, I opted to source alternative images from Google.
+This workaround allowed me to deliver a polished and functional user interface while staying on schedule.

 This project showcases how modern tools like React and Tailwind CSS, combined with a focus on user-centric design, can create a polished and efficient web application.